-304.3.6 Maintenance.
+304.3.5 Maintenance.
 The contractor shall maintain, at the contractor’s expense, the required density and surface condition of any portion of the completed aggregate base until either the prime coat or a succeeding course or pavement is placed.

+304.3.6 Prime Coat.
 If a prime coat is specified in the contract, the contractor will be required to apply the prime coat on any completed portion of the aggregate base as soon as practical, or as otherwise specified.
 The contractor will not be permitted to apply prime if the moisture in the top 2 inches of the Type 1 or 5 aggregate base exceeds the higher of either (1) the average of the optimum moisture as determined by the Standard Compaction Test and the absorption of the plus No. 4 fraction, or (2) two-thirds of the optimum moisture as determined by the Standard Compaction Test.

-304.4 Quality Control/Quality Assurance (QC/QA).

-304.4.1 Quality Control.
-The contractor shall control operations to ensure the aggregate base, in place, meets the specified requirements for density, thickness, gradation, deleterious, and plasticity index.
-Tests shall be taken at random locations designated by the engineer at the following frequency:
+304.4 Quality Control.
+The contractor shall control operations to ensure the aggregate base, in place, meets the specified requirements.
+Tests shall be taken at random locations designated by the engineer.

-304.4.1.3 When density or DCP index value tests are less than specified or when thickness measurements indicate the thickness is deficient by more than 1/2 inch from the plan thickness, additional measurements will be taken at 100-foot intervals parallel to centerline ahead and behind the tested location until the extent of the deficiency has been determined.
-Each measurement will be assumed as representative of the base thickness for a distance extending one-half the distance to the next measurement, measured along centerline, or in the case of a beginning or ending measurement, the distance will extend to the end of the base section.
+304.4.1 Deficiency Limits Determination.
+When density or DCP index value tests are less than specified or when thickness measurements indicate the thickness is deficient by more than 1/2 inch from the plan thickness, additional measurements will be taken at 100-foot intervals parallel to centerline ahead and behind the tested location until the extent of the deficiency has been determined.
+Each measurement will be assumed as representative of the full width for a distance extending one-half the distance to the next measurement, measured along centerline, or in the case of a beginning or ending measurement, the distance will extend to the end of the base section.
 Any deficient areas shall be corrected by reworking or adding material within the limits of the deficiency.

-304.4.1.4 When two consecutive tests for gradation, deleterious material, or plasticity index do not meet the specification limits, the material shall be removed beginning at the point where the first test was conducted.
+304.4.2 Rejected Material.
+When two consecutive tests for gradation, deleterious material, or plasticity index do not meet the specification limits, the material shall be removed beginning at the point where the first test was conducted.

-304.4.1.5 The contractor shall retain the untested portion of the plasticity index, gradation and deleterious sample for the engineer’s use.
+304.4.3 Retained Samples.
+The contractor shall retain and clearly identify the untested portion of aggregate samples for the engineer’s use.
+The amount retained shall be at least as large as necessary to perform the QA plasticity index, gradation and deleterious testing.
+The contractor shall retain the samples for 7 days after testing has been completed and the results accepted by the engineer.